zhued/zhued.github.io/_posts/blog/2015-09-22-daily_social_challenges.md

 ### Actions speak louder than words.

-I've read so many damn blogs and watched too many talks on ideas of confidence, motivation, not giving a f**k about the small things in life, and having a positive mentality.
+I've read so many damn blogs and watched too many talks on ideas of confidence, motivation, having a positive mentality, and not giving a f**k about the small things in life.
 But I really don't understand any these concepts unless I go out and actually do it.

 ### Here is my situtation: